bup/bup/note/main.md

   creation, or when run again on an existing repository.
 See `bup-config`(5) for more information.

+* The REMOTE directory name in the client index cache (typically `~/.bup/index-cache/REMOTE`) is now the `bup.repo.id` when the remote repository provides, one and existing directories will be renamed when appropriate and possible.

 * `bup init DIRECTORY` is now supported, and places the repository in the given `DIRECTORY` which takes precedence over `-d` and `BUP_DIR`.